 Top five tips to maximizing the life of your horse tack and equipment

-Taking the time to properly care for your tack is essential to maximizing its life and usefulness!
+Taking the time to properly care for your tack is essential to maximizing its life and usefulness.

-Furthermore, it’s a good idea to scan your entire tack room on a weekly basis for excessive build-up of dust on rarely used tack, mold growth, or even pet or vermin droppings.
-Making this “scan” a weekly processes will make it a quick job!
+Furthermore, it’s a good idea to scan your entire tack room on a weekly basis for excessive build-up of dust on rarely used tack, mold growth or even pet or vermin droppings.
+Making this scan a weekly process will make it a quick job each time.
 You’ll have little mess build up in a week’s time, so clean up won’t take long either.
 However, if you only do a cleanup of your tack room on a yearly basis, you’ll find the mess will be much larger and clean up time much longer.
 In addition, some messes (especially animal droppings) may have caused permanent damage to your tack if left unattended for too long.

 It’s commonplace at some boarding and training facilities to share grooming supplies between horses.
 While this can work well, it is important you limit the number of germs that are also shared.
 Keeping a can of disinfectant spray, such as Lysol, handy can be a quick and easy way to limit germs on brushes.
 Just a quick spray on all of the grooming supplies between each use can kill bacteria, fungi, viruses, mold and mildew.

-No matter the product you use, it’s important to condition your saddle at home first to be sure you like how your newly conditioned saddle feels when you ride in it.
+No matter the product you use, it is important to condition your saddle at home first to be sure you like how your newly conditioned saddle feels when you ride in it.
 Some conditioners can leave the saddle sticky and may even cause residue to come off while riding (so be careful if you have a light-colored riding outfit).
 Personally, in my hunt seat equitation class, I’m comfortable with a little extra saddle grip, but you may find the new feel uncomfortable so be sure to test out your new conditioning products at home first.